mercadopago/devsite-docs/guides/woocommerce/checkout-pro.en.md

 - **Success URL**: Enter a custom success URL to redirect customers once they have completed the purchase.
 - **Rejected payment URL**: Enter a custom URL to redirect customers if the payment has been rejected.
 - **Pending payment URL**: Enter a custom URL to redirect customers if the payment is pending approval.
 - **Automatic rejection of payments without instant approval**: Activate this option to automatically reject payments that are not approved instantly.
 To activate it, slide the button.
+Keep in mind that we've already ensured security in your high-risk transactions with 3DS (3-Domain Secure), offering benefits such as higher approval rates and lower fraud risk.
 - **Discount on Mercado Pago payments**: Enter a percentage discount for customers paying with this payment method.
 To activate it, enter a discount percentage and check the "Activate and show this information on the Mercado Pago checkout" option.
 - **Commission on Mercado Pago payments**: Enter an additional percentage value you want to charge as a commission to customers choosing this payment method.
 To activate it, enter a discount percentage and check the "Activate and show this information on the Mercado Pago checkout" option.